 Arnold v.
 Teno

-Young child struck by car while recrossing street after purchasing ice cream from vending truck - Apportionment of liabillity - Assessment of damages
+Young child struck by car while recrossing street after purchasing ice cream from vending truck - Apportionment of liability - Assessment of damages

 Thorton v.
 Prince George School District No. 57